jaredpar/jaredpar.github.io/_posts/2009-01-13-linq-like-functions-for-powershell-skip-count.md

 ---
 layout: post
 ---
-The PowerShell pipeline, is fairly similar to C#/VB???s LINQ.??
-Both filter a group of elements through a series of transformations which produce a new series of elements.??
-The devil is in the details of course but I???ll get to that in a future post.
+The PowerShell pipeline, is fairly similar to C#/VB's LINQ.
+Both filter a group of elements through a series of transformations which produce a new series of elements.
+The devil is in the details of course but I'll get to that in a future post.

-When using PowerShell I constantly find myself wanting to use various LINQ expressions on a pipeline.??
-Unfortunately, many LINQ expressions have no built-in equivalent in PowerShell.??
-Most are fairly straightforward to write but a few are a bit trickier.??
-In either case, there???s no reason for people needing to figure them out twice.??
-So I???ll be starting a series on LINQ expressions in PowerShell.
+When using PowerShell I constantly find myself wanting to use various LINQ expressions on a pipeline.
+Unfortunately, many LINQ expressions have no built-in equivalent in PowerShell.
+Most are fairly straightforward to write but a few are a bit trickier.
+In either case, there's no reason for people needing to figure them out twice.
+So I'll be starting a series on LINQ expressions in PowerShell.

-Also, my posts are getting a bit long winded as of late.??
+Also, my posts are getting a bit long winded as of late.
 This will be a good oppuritunity to get some shorter posts up.

-Today's entry is the equivalent of [Enumerable.Skip](http://msdn.microsoft.com /en-us/library/bb358985.aspx).??
-The operation takes a count and skips ???count??? elements in the enumeration.??
-For PowerShell, it???s the equivalent of skipping ???count??? elements in the pipeline.
+Today's entry is the equivalent of [Enumerable.Skip](http://msdn.microsoft.com /en-us/library/bb358985.aspx).
+The operation takes a count and skips 'count' elements in the enumeration.
+For PowerShell, it's the equivalent of skipping 'count' elements in the pipeline.